GanaramInukshuk/CSE405-2019/README.md

 This file will be used as the program's software requirements specification (SRS).
 This document is tentative and is subject to change.

+Expect some formatting mistakes as I get the readme properly set up.

 UPDATED: 23 APR 19

 ---------------------------------------------------------------------------